 We use the axis-aligned bounding box as bounding volumes (BVs) for BVHs because of its simplicity and fast update performance.
 We construct a BVH for each benchmark in pre-computation time in a top-down manner [1].
-For dynamic scenes, we simply refit BVs at the beginning of every new frame [32].
+For dynamic scenes, we simply refit BVs at the beginning of every new frame [34].
 The hierarchy refit operation takes a minor portion (e.g., about 1%) of the whole proximity query computation.
 Therefore, we just use the fastest computing resource in the machine to update BVHs rather than parallelizing the operation.
-We have implemented CPU and GPU versions of hierarchical traversals and leaf-level computations based on prior CPU and GPU implementations [25], [17].
-We use the OpenMP library [33] and CUDA [5] to implement CPU- and GPU-based parallel proximity queries respectively.
-Also, we use the LINDO LP solver for our LP-based scheduling algorithm.
+We have implemented CPU and GPU versions of hierarchical traversals and leaf-level computations based on prior CPU and GPU implementations [29], [20].
+We use the OpenMP library [35] and CUDA [5] to implement CPU- and GPU-based parallel proximity queries respectively.
+Also, we use the LINDO LP1 solver for our LP-based scheduling algorithm.

 For comparison, we have implemented three prior scheduling methods designed for proximity queries.
-The first one (Lau10) is a scheduling algorithm proposed by Lauterbach et al. [25].
+The first one (Lau10) is a scheduling algorithm proposed by Lauterbach et al. [29].
 When the level of workload balance among computing resources is low, this scheduling method distributes available jobs into computing resources evenly in terms of the number of jobs.
-The second method is the block-based round-robin method (Tan09), proposed by Tang et al. [24].
-Also, we have implemented a work stealing (WS) algorithm [17] as the third method.
+The second method is the block-based round-robin method (Tan09), proposed by Tang et al. [28].
+Also, we have implemented a work stealing (WS) algorithm [20] as the third method.
 In WS, once a computing resource becomes idle, it steals a portion (e.g., half) of the remaining jobs from a busy computing resource (victim).
 To further optimize the implementation of WS, we allocate initial jobs according to the relative capacity of different computing resources computed by our expected running time formulation.
-Also, we guide each resource to steal preferred jobs first (e.g., hierarchy traversal for multicore CPUs, leaf-level computation for GPUs).
+We also employ the priority based stealing strategy.
+We give high priority to leaf-level jobs for GPUs and hierarchical traversal jobs for Multi-core CPUs while accounting the characteristics of jobs and computing resources (Sec.
+4.1).
 For Tan09 and WS methods, we found that the block size and stealing granularity are strongly related with the performance.
 We have tested various block sizes (e.g., from 1K jobs to 20K jobs) for Tan09 and stealing granularity (e.g., 30-70% of remaining jobs of the victim) for WS.
 Then, we reported the best result among them for each benchmark on each resource combination.
 Note that while the best results of these techniques are manually acquired, we do not perform any manual tuning for our method.

 Benchmarks: We have applied our hybrid parallel framework and its scheduling algorithm into the following five benchmarks that have different characteristics and use different proximity queries.
-Three of our benchmarks are well-known standard benchmarks: cloth simulation (92 K triangles, Fig. 1(a)), N-body simulation (146 K triangles, Fig. 1(b)), and fracturing simulation (252 K triangles, Fig. 1(c)).
+Three of our benchmarks are well-known standard benchmarks2: cloth simulation (92 K triangles, Fig. 1(a)), N-body simulation (146 K triangles, Fig. 1(b)), and fracturing simulation (252 K triangles, Fig. 1(c)).
 For these benchmarks, we perform continuous collision detection and find all the inter- and intra-collisions.
-Our fourth benchmark is a roadmap-based motion planning problem (137 K triangles, Fig. 1(d)) [34], where we attempt to get a sofa out of a living room.
+Our fourth benchmark is a roadmap-based motion planning problem (137 K triangles, Fig. 1(d)) [36], where we attempt to get a sofa out of a living room.
 We use discrete collision detection for the benchmark.
 However, this query does not need to identify all the contacts, and thus terminates right away when we find a single collision.
 We generate 50 K random samples in its configuration space.
-Our final benchmark is a path tracing where a living room (436 K triangles, Fig. 1(e)) is ray traced with incoherent rays generated by a Monte Carlo path tracer [35].
+Our final benchmark is a path tracing where a living room (436 K triangles, Fig. 1(e)) is ray traced with incoherent rays generated by a Monte Carlo path tracer [37].
 For the benchmark, we generate 80 million rays in total.